 - Visit Hanboknam’s Changdeokgung store, then continue onto nearby Changdeokgung Palace and the Secret Garden.

-If you’ve rented a hanbok in Seoul for 4 hours, you can range a bit further.
+If you’ve rented a hanbok in Seoul for 4 hours, you can definitely range a bit further afield.
 Here are a few possible itineraries:

-- Get your hanbok in Seoul at Dorothy Hanbok near Changdeokgung, then visit Changdeokgung Palace and Huwon, Bukchon Hanok Village, Gwanghwamun Gate and Square, and end it all at Gyeongbokgung Palace.
+- Rent at Dorothy Hanbok near Changdeokgung, then visit Changdeokgung Palace and Huwon, Bukchon Hanok Village, Gwanghwamun Gate and Square, and end it all at Gyeongbokgung Palace.

 Did this article help you?
 Writers (and moms especially) need caffeine!